rupeshpanwar/quick-bite/0.Let-us-get-hands-dirty/k8s/K8s-Summary.md

 If you deploy a singleton Pod (a Pod that is not deployed via a controller) to your cluster, and the node it is running on fails, the singleton Pod is not rescheduled on another node.
 Because of this, you should almost always deploy Pods via higher-level controllers, such as Deployments and DaemonSets.
 These add capabilities, such as self-healing and rollbacks, which are at the heart of what makes Kubernetes so powerful.

+  Pods are the atomic unit of scheduling in Kubernetes.
+You can have more than one container in a Pod.
+Single-container Pods are the simplest, but multi-container Pods are ideal for containers that need to be tightly coupled.
+They’re also great for logging and service meshes.

+Pods get scheduled on nodes – you can’t schedule a single Pod instance to span multiple nodes.
+Pods are defined declaratively in a manifest file that is POSTed to the API server and assigned to nodes by the scheduler.

+You almost always deploy Pods via higher-level controllers.

 </details>

 <details>